 ILADD is in need of funding to support our programs, clubs, education and community activities that foster interdependant living, personal enrichment, and lifelong friendships.

 Morning Dove seeks funds to help with horse expenditures.
 Our horses are the core of our programming and our biggest expense.
+For horse donation opportunities, we need financial contributions that will go directly toward equine care and operations: -routine farrier and vet expenses -sawdust -horse feed and hay -grooming supplies and tack -the cost of labor (caring for horses)

 The Arc of Greater Boone County is seeking funding to help get a lifted mat table for stretching.
 This funding will help us support persons who need personal care assistance including lifting, transferring and positioning persons who use wheelchairs and other adaptive aids